informalsystems/quint/doc/adr007-flattening.md

 For instances, we need to ensure uniqueness, since the same names in the instanced module can assume different values if the constants are different.
 Therefore, we add `this.currentModuleName` to the namespace, differentiating possible instances with the same name from different modules.
 For the following cases, suppose the statements are inside the `myModule` module.
 1. `import A(N=1).*`  adds a `myModule::A` namespace
+  - `myModule` is added to differentiate definitions of this instance from definitions from a similar instance in another module (e.g. `module otherModule { import A(N=2).* }` would have namespace `otherModule::A`)
+  - `A` is added to keep consistency with the qualified instance scenario (next item), where the qualifier is necessary.
+In case of no qualifier (this item), we shouldn't need to add `A`, but having the definitions from `A` namespaced like `myModule::foo` can cause confusion (for us developers while testing and debugging). `myModule::A::foo` is clearer and more consistent with the qualified instance scenario.
 2. `import A(N=1) as A1` adds a `myModule::A1` namespace
+  - `myModule` is added for the same reason as in (1).
+  - `A1` is added to differentiate definitions of this instance from definitions from a similar instance in the same module (e.g. `import A(N=2) as A2` would have namespace `myModule::A2`)

 ##### Namespaces for exports